Archive 11 Things to Do When Your Child Can’t Focus On Studying

 • Try Mindfulness

-Mindfulness is a very effective tool for kids to increase focus, and improve academic performance and overall well-being.
-During mindfulness, children practice paying attention and improving focus.
-There are a lot of mindfulness activities that you can help to introduce mindfulness to your child.
+There are a lot of mindfulness activities like deep breaths that can help you introduce mindfulness to your child.
 It is best to start by being more mindful of daily tasks.
-Later it is possible to do more advanced exercises.
+Later, you can do more advanced exercises.

-A reason why your child might get distracted is that they work and relax in the same environment.
-If your child or teen has a habit of studying in bed, or on the couch, it might be difficult for them to feel focused on their studies.
 Try to set up a different space for your child to study, so their study and relaxation spaces are separated.
 If you only have their bedroom to work with, you can think about partitions and creating a corner.
-Just so their brain gets adapted to two separate spaces: a workspace and a relaxation space.
+Try to help their brain adapt to two separate spaces: a workspace and a relaxation space.

 • Everything at Hand

 It can be very helpful to have everything your child needs ready when they start a study session.
 Besides the essentials like pen and paper, it can be good to think about a tiny snack or drink to keep them hydrated and give them a little motivation boost.
-When everything is ready for a study session, they won’t have to think about needing something halfway or have to stand up and burst their concentration bubble.
+When everything is ready for a study session, they won’t have to think about needing something halfway or to stand up and burst their concentration bubble.

 • Headphones Can Help